 When women have access to timely care, cervical cancer is highly preventable and treatable.
-Yet it remains one of the most common cancers faced by women worldwide.
-Nine in 10 cervical cancer deaths occur in low- and middleincome countries where access to preventive services and treatment is limited.
+Despite this, it remains one of the most common cancers faced by women worldwide.
+Nine in 10 cervical cancer deaths occur in low- and middleincome countries where access to preventive services and treatment is scarce.
 Nearly all cases of cervical cancer are caused by the human papillomavirus (HPV), an extremely common sexually transmitted infection that, when left untreated, can progress to cancer.
 But highly effective preventive tools exist.

-In 2020, the World Health Organization (WHO) unveiled the global strategy for cervical cancer elimination- the first global commitment to eliminate a cancer.
-The strategy is based on three pillars: HPV vaccination to protect young girls from infection; screening and treatment of the early signs of cervical cancer; and access to cancer treatment.
+The World Health Organization therefore unveiled the cervical cancer elimination initiative in 2020 - the first global commitment to eliminate a cancer.
+The strategy is based on three pillars: HPV vaccination to protect young girls and boys from infection; screening and treatment of the early signs of cervical cancer; and access to cancer treatment.
 Our work focuses on the second pillar, accelerating access to vital screening and treatment services - known as secondary prevention - for women in low- and middle-income countries.

-These initiatives, which we launched in response to WHO's initial call to action in 2018, have helped kickstart cervical cancer elimination programs in 14 lowand middle-income countries and are laying the foundation for global scale up.
+These initiatives, which we launched in response to the WHO's initial call to action in 2019, have helped kickstart cervical cancer elimination programs in 14 low- and middle-income countries and are laying the foundation for global scale up.